COVID: India to allow Amarnath pilgrimage despite surge in cases | DW | 26.04.2021

-Critics say the event could facilitate a devastating wave of the coronavirus in India-administered Kashmir, which has under-equipped healthcare facilities.
+Critics have said the annual Amarnath pilgrimage could lead to a devastating wave of the coronavirus in India-administered Kashmir, which has underequipped health care facilities.

 Pilgrims will visit the Amarnath cave shrine, perched 3,880-meters (12,730 feet) above sea level in the Himalayas